defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations/product-managers.md

 Consider adding accessibility to your business case so that stakeholders are aware of the time and funding needed.
 In your regular sessions with stakeholders, you can cover accessibility issues and how you are dealing with them.

-You might decide to get an external audit before your product or service can be released.
+You might decide to get an external audit before your service can be released.
 Check [how to get an accessibility audit](https://www.gov.uk/service-manual/helping-people-to-use-your-service/getting-an-accessibility-audit/).

 ## Prioritise accessibility